 - Restart the MID Server services on the hosts.
 For Windows hosts, use the Services control panel/MMC applet.

 As soon as the User record is updated, MID Servers will immediately loose connectivity and not pick up any more jobs, and eventually get set as Down after the instance realizes this.
 That will prevent you restarting them via the instance form, even though they may appear to still be in Up state for a while.

-Only once they are restarted will they be Up and able to start taking new jobs again.
+Only once they are restarted will they be Up, and only after it is Validated will it be able to start taking new jobs again.